Beer On a Tricycle In China

 Continue reading “Beer On a Tricycle In China”

 More beer!
 A Beijing-branded tricycle carrying empty bottles of Yanjing beer, standing in front of a neighborhood beer distribution point.
 The blue crates behind the trike are filled with new bottles of delicious Yanjing beer.
-The green crates are for Tsingtao beer but they too are filled with Yanjing bottles.
+The green crates are for Tsingtao beer, but they, too, are filled with Yanjing bottles.

-Here we have a big Dongfeng truck, in the correct worker’s blue, loaded with about a hundred crates of delicious Yanjing beer, standing in front of a restaurant in central Beijing.
+Here we have a big Dongfeng beer truck, in the correct worker’s blue, loaded with about a hundred crates of delicious Yanjing beer, standing in front of a restaurant in central Beijing.